kachkaev/aws-iot-button-logger-to-git/README.md

     GIT_FILE_PATH=clicks.txt
     ```

-    You can add other configuration options if you wish, see [src/config.ts](src/config.ts) for s full list of what is available.
+    You can add a number of other configuration options, see [src/config.ts](src/config.ts) for a full list of what is available.
-    In addition to these, you can also set `CLICK_TYPE` (= `SINGLE`, `DOUBLE`, `LONG`) to simulate different button click types.
+    In addition to those, you can also set `CLICK_TYPE` (= `SINGLE`, `DOUBLE`, `LONG`) to simulate different button click types.

-1. Once `.env` file configured, you can finally the Lambda function simulation:
+1. Once `.env` file is configured, you can run the Lambda function simulation:

     ```bash
     yarn simulate